syncfusion-content/jsp-docs/jsp/PivotGrid/Number-Format.md

 ---
 layout: post
-title: Number format
+title: Number format in JSP PivotGrid Control | Syncfusion
-description: number format
+description: Learn here about number format in Syncfusion Essential JSP PivotGrid Control, its elements, and more.
 platform: jsp
 control: PivotGrid
 documentation: ug
 ---

-# Number format
+# Number format in JSP PivotGrid

 Allows you to specify the required number format that pivot grid should use in its values by setting the `format` option.
 Following are the number formats that are supported: